AI Playbooks Features Pricing Integrations Guides How-Tos

 • AI instructions are executed

-• Task history appears in the client’s feed
+• As tasks are completed, they’ll appear in the client’s feed

-You’ll see the full list of scheduled tasks exactly as you described in the prompt.
-Perfect for planning team capacity and prepping for client check-ins.
+You’ll see the tasks the scheduler created with the dates and assignments from your prompt.
+Use this for planning team capacity and prepping for client check-ins.

 If you plan to run the same scheduler each month: